robstave/Meowcards/cards/go/go-qz2-a.md

 What is the main benefit of Go's composition over inheritance model?

-A) Faster execution
+- A. Faster execution
-B) More flexible and easier to test code organization
+- B. More flexible and easier to test code organization
-C) Automatic method generation
+- C. Automatic method generation
-D) Better memory usage
+- D. Better memory usage

 ### Back

-**B) More flexible and easier to test code organization**
+**B. More flexible and easier to test code organization**

 Go favors composition over inheritance, allowing for more flexible designs, easier testing, and avoiding the complexity and coupling issues common with deep inheritance hierarchies.